 Maryland Drug Defense Lawyer

 If you’ve been stopped and your vehicle search and ultimately charged with a crime, you need an experienced criminal defense lawyer working to protect your rights.
 A lawyer can argue this case and many other others to prevent evidence from being admitted into evidence.
-If you have been charged with a crime in Maryland, contact the Law Offices of Randolph Rice today to schedule a free consultation and discuss your rights.
+If you have been charged with a crime in Maryland, contact the Rice, Murtha & Psoras today to schedule a free consultation and discuss your rights.